tsunaweak/solopicker/README.md

 Javascript Simple DateTimePicker

-This a single file datepicker picker without any library.
+This a single file datetimepicker without any library.